-Founded in 1966 on the principle that quality education should be both affordable and accessible to all members of the community, CCAC offers nearly 150 academic programs across six diverse career paths - allied health and nursing; arts and humanities; business and information technology; math, engineering and skilled trades; sciences; and social and behavioral sciences.
-Our students are taught by more than 200 full-time faculty and instructors in classes averaging 16 students.
-In addition, the college boasts a vibrant student life scene, further enriched by more than 25 student clubs and organizations, three honor societies, 11 NJCAA and WPCC sports teams, and a variety of intramural sports for both men and women at each campus.
+Founded in 1966 on the principle that quality education should be both affordable and accessible to all members of the community, CCAC offers more than 130 academic programs across ten diverse career paths—Arts & Humanities; Business & Accounting; Computer Information Technology; Culinary Arts, Hospitality & Tourism; Engineering, Electronics & Design; General Studies & Liberal Arts; Manufacturing, Skilled Trades & Transportation; Nursing & Allied Health; Science & Mathematics; and Social Sciences & Education.
+Our students are taught by nearly 200 full-time faculty in classes averaging 16 students.
+In addition, the college boasts a vibrant student life scene, further enriched by more than 30 student clubs and organizations, three honor societies, 10 NJCAA and WPCC sports teams, and a variety of intramural sports at each campus.

 We invite you to come and see for yourself what CCAC has to offer.